-- callback Function to be invoked when the event is fired.
-It must conform to the standard Event Callback format documented here - event (str/list, optional) Name of the event to subscribe to.
-Can be a standard Home Assistant event such as service\registered, an arbitrary custom event such as "MODE\CHANGE" or a list of events ["pressed", "released"].
-If no event is specified, listen event() will subscribe to all events. - \\kwargs (optional) Zero or more keyword arguments.
+- callback Function to be invoked when the requested state change occurs.
+It must conform to the standard State Callback format documented here - event (optional) Name of the event to subscribe to.
+Can be a standard Home Assistant event such as service\registered or an arbitrary custom event such as "MODE\CHANGE".
+If no event is specified, listen\event() will subscribe to all events.

+• \\kwargs (optional) - Zero or more keyword arguments.